 Back

-Evaluating the efficiency of Twitter Sentiment Analysis as a tool of prediction for the stock market.
+Evaluating the effectiveness of Twitter Sentiment Analysis as a predictive tool for the stock market.

 Aim

-The aim of my thesis project was to build a time serie of the polarity of tweets related to a cluster of firms, and compare it to the time serue of the corresponding firm's behaviour in the stock market.
-The choosen firms were: Apple, Google, Nike, Nestrlé, Beyond Meat, Bayer and NovaVax.
+The goal of this thesis was to build a time series representing the sentiment polarity of tweets related to a selected group of companies, and compare it to the corresponding time series of their stock market behavior.

 Data Acquisition